n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger.md

 View [example workflows and related content](https://n8n.io/integrations/whatsapp-trigger/){:target=_blank .external-link} on n8n's website.

 Refer to [WhatsApp's documentation](https://developers.facebook.com/docs/whatsapp/cloud-api){:target=_blank .external-link} for details about their API.

+## Common issues

+Here are some common errors and issues with the WhatsApp Trigger node and steps to resolve or troubleshoot them.

+### Workflow only works in testing or production

+WhatsApp only allows you to register a single webhook per app.
+This means that every time you switch from using the testing URL to the production URL (and vice versa), WhatsApp overwrites the registered webhook URL.

+You may have trouble with this if you try to test a workflow that's also active in production.
+WhatsApp will only send events to one of the two webhook URLs, so the other will never receive event notifications.

+To work around this, you can disable your workflow when testing:

+/// warning | Halts production traffic
+This workaround temporarily disables your production workflow for testing.
+Your workflow will no longer receive production traffic while it's deactivated.
+///

+1. Go to your workflow page.
+2. Toggle the **Active** switch in the top panel to disable the workflow temporarily.
+3. Test your workflow using the test webhook URL.
+4. When you finish testing, toggle the **Inactive** toggle to enable the workflow again.
+The production webhook URL should resume working.